 Western corn rootworm is a pest only in nonrotated corn.
 It can be successfully managed in an organic system by rotating corn with other crops.

-Six key diseases—Grey leaf spot, Northern and Southern corn blights, seed rots and seedling blights, stalk rots, and charcoal rot, which are usually controlled in conventional systems either by fungicides or management practices—can have significant impacts on organically grown corn.
+Three key diseases—seed rots and seedling blights, stalk rots, and charcoal rot, which are usually controlled in conventional systems either by fungicides or management practices—can have significant impacts on organically grown corn.
 Growers should be aware of these diseases and select hybrids and management practices that reduce the risk they pose.
-Grey leaf spot and Northern and Southern corn blights are best managed in organic systems by choosing resistant hybrids.
-While there are many other diseases that can attack corn, they rarely cause economic loss.
-Pictures of these field corn diseases can be found in Common and Southern Rusts.
+Although there are many other diseases that can attack corn, they rarely cause economic loss.
+Pictures of these field corn diseases can be found at Cornell's Diseases of Corn website.